NardJ/HTMLSerialMonitor/README.md

 If you encounter bugs or have ideas to make it better please let me know at [pandarve.link@gmail.com](pandarve.link@gmail.com).

+### Directories
+- 'Builds' contains zips of the latest released versions of the Arduino Library and the application itself.
+(A build for iOS is not available yet, since I don't have an iOS system.)
+- 'Source' contains the latest source of the Arduino Library and the Processing source of the application.
+- 'screenshots' contains the images which are used in this readme.md

 ### Install
-- Download
-- Open the archive
+- Download all files as a zip (green button top right of main page)
+- Open the archive, go to de 'Builds' folder and copy the latest archive of the Arduino library (.....
+HTMLSerialMonitor - Arduino Library.zip) and the archive of the application itself (.....
+HTMLSerialMonitor - Application.zip) to a temporary folder on your pc.
+- Place the content of the Arduino library archive in your Arduino library folder on your system (which for Windows is probably located inside your sketches folder and is called 'libraries')
-- Go to the Processing folder in the archive, select the correct subfolder for your system en copy it to a folder of your liking.
+- Open the Application archive, select the correct build folder for your system and copy it somewhere to your system.
 This is the HTMLSerialMonitor program.
-- Go to the Arduino-Lib folder in the archive and copy the HTMLSerialMonitor to your Arduino library folder.
+- If you don't have java (needed by the the application) installed already, you should do this now.

 ### First run
 - Open your Arduino IDE.